ICS-Logistik/smart-dispo-api-documentation/README.md

 }
 ```

+[Here](https://github.com/ICS-Logistik/smart-dispo-api-documentation/blob/master/Fields.md) a complete list of all possible fields and their explanation.

 If we wan't to change data in an existing task we would provide just the data we wan't to change for example if we would like to change the date in a task the Body would look like this:

 ```json